GregKorf/HotelBookingApp/README.md

 #### For this reason there is another step that you should do to start using the admin page.

-1. Open Swagger and at the api/admin/SignUpAdmin just register the first user on you db.
+1. Open Swagger and at the api/admin/SignUpAdmin just register the first user on your db.

 ### Customer

 The customer page starts with the landing page where you can find some content of the hotel. http://localhost:4200/

-Customer has to signup and then to login.
+Customer has to signup and then login.
 He can now check his booking history.
 Book a room will be Implement asap in next update.